jeremy-sylvis/OpenCv.FeatureDetection/README.md

 ![Fuzzing example image](examples/fishing-hud-bobber-001.jpg)

-You'd like to effectively and reliably extract features from a given area, such as the area round the fishing bobber HUD.
+You'd like to effectively and reliably extract features from a given area, such as the area around the fishing bobber HUD.

 This operation lets you define a Region of Interest - a rectangle around that fishing bobber HUD - and effectively brute force calculate which algorithm (and parameters!) gives you meaningful metrics, such as:
 * Count of _good_ features